iamdevnitesh/Single_GPU_Passthrough_Guide/README.md

   * 5.2.1 Updating the System
   * 5.2.2 Changing BIOS Settings<br>
     * 5.2.2.1 Enabling Virtualization
-    * 5.2.2.2 Changing PCI device to IGD
+    * 5.2.2.2 Making intel iGPU default for BIOS
   * 5.2.3 Swapping the Monitor Output Cable from GPU to Motherboard
   * 5.2.4 Updating the System<br>
 * ###    5.3 Installing Scripts